 About Elkus Manfredi Architects Ltd.

 Elkus Manfredi Architects creates dynamic, connected, sustainable places and environments that foster community, from workplace to urban neighborhoods.
 The firm provides a synergistic combination of services that includes architecture, interior architecture, workplace strategy, employee engagement and change management, master planning, and urban design.
-A diverse portfolio of design projects that range from award-winning restorations (Cathedral of the Holy Cross) to complex contemporary buildings, Elkus / Manfredi Architects has managed to score some of New England’s top projects over the last few years.
-Named as ENR New England’s first-ever Design Firm of the Year, the firm is known for providing master planning and design services for major developments in Boston such as the Ink Block and the Boston Landing.
+A diverse portfolio of design projects that range from award-winning restorations (Cathedral of the Holy Cross) to complex contemporary buildings (Pier 4), Elkus Manfredi Architects has managed to score some of New England’s top projects over the last few years.
+Named as ENR New England’s first-ever Design Firm of the Year, the firm is known for providing master planning, architecture and interior architecture for major developments in Boston such as Ink Block and Boston Landing.
 Howard F. Elkus FAIA, RIBA, LEED AP, and David P. Manfredi FAIA, LEED AP, founded the firm in 1988.
 Elizabeth Lowrey IIDA, RDI, is currently a Principal and Director of Interior Architecture, and was hire number one.
-The private company has gone on to design some of Boston’s most prolific institutional buildings, including the Paramount Center at Emerson College and The Eli and Edythe L. Broad Institute of MIT and Harvard and the forthcoming MassMutual building.
+The private company has gone on to design some of Boston’s most prolific institutional buildings, including the Paramount Center at Emerson College, The Eli and Edythe L. Broad Institute of MIT and Harvard and the forthcoming MassMutual building.
 With a 30+ year legacy of design distinction, the firm is recognized for its work with life sciences, corporate, workplace, higher education, hospitality, residential, and retail-entertainment clients